 #3 – Non-Operating Head

-The format of multi-step income statement contains Non-Operating Head as the third section.
+The format of the multi-step income statement contains Non-Operating Head as the third section.
 The non-operating and the other head lists down all kind of business incomes and expenses which are not related to the principal activities of a business.
-Say, for instance, a retailer is not into the insurance business and a car hit their store and insurance company paid an amount out of the settlement so that proceeds received from the insurance company will not be considered in total sales rather it will be considered as a non-operating income.
-Hence, it will come in the non-operating and other head.
+Say, for instance, a retailer is not into the insurance business, and a car hit their store.
+The insurance company paid an amount out of the settlement so that proceeds received from the insurance company will not be considered in total sales; rather, it will be a non-operating income.
+Hence, it will come in the non-operating and other heads.